WesamAlmasri/reading-notes/class-01.md

 #### Key Motivations

 - Are they looking for general entertainment or do they need to achieve a specific goal?
-- If ther e is a specific goal, is it a personal or professional one?
+- If there is a specific goal, is it a personal or professional one?
 - Do they see spending time on this activity as essential or a luxury?

 #### Specific Goals